 Bristles’ main job is to be sturdy enough to detangle and distribute natural oils but gentle enough not to damage hair.

-As you may conclude, thinner hair requires softer bristles than thicker, more difficult to control hair.
+As you may conclude, thinner hair requires softer bristles than thicker, more difficult-to-control hair.

 So, finding suitable bristles in your hairbrush can make or break your hair.

-Boar hair is known as the most natural common choice for bristles in hairbrushes.
+Boar hair is known as the most natural and common choice for bristles in hairbrushes.
 It is strong enough to distribute oils but does not carry any severe chemicals or plastics that may incur breakage or other damage.
-Due to its soft and flexible characteristics, these are recommended for fine and medium hair types.
+Due to their soft and flexible characteristics, these are recommended for fine and medium hair types.

 These also help damaged hair attain a healthier status, adding shine to most hair types.
 However, the prolonged use of wet hair is not a good idea.